 Additionally, clumping litter can stop working if it goes without being changed.
 After a couple of weeks, you'll need to change out your clumping cat litter to ensure it is fresh and working as it should.

-If your litter is not working as you hoped, you can always experiment with different brands and types.
+If your litter is not working as you hoped, you can experiment with different brands and types.
 With time and patience, you are sure to find a brand that works best for you and your furry friend.

 Learn more on our blog post, "How Does Non-Clumping Clay Litter Work?"